gvwilson/thirdbit/src/fiction/iffy/index.md

 "You'd best get to a safe distance before the field tears your armor apart," Doctor Johel warned the captain as the tone went from bass to baritone to tenor.
-He nodded and strode out of the ring as Doctor Johel extricated herself from her own exoskeleton.

-Iffy barely noticed.
+Iffy barely noticed Captain Kerse stride out of the ring.
-The ring was doing something to her head.
+The superconductors were doing something to her head.
-Speckles chased one another across her field of vision as a vise slowly tightened around her temples.
+Speckles chased one another across her field of vision as a vise tightened painfully around her temples.
 She felt something shift in her gut—no, in her *everything* as the magnetic field tugged at fractal patches of cells woven scattered through her body.